 Gobsmackers is a range of fun adult reader books written and illustrated by adult literacy practitioners and produced by Read Write Now.
-All Read Write Now resource cupboards will have copies of these books and tips and worksheets can be downloaded from the Community Adult Literacy Foundation.
+All Read Write Now resource cupboards will have copies of these books.
+Tips and copious related worksheets can be downloaded from the Community Adult Literacy Foundation.

 There is a vast range of adult literacy sites on the Internet, however you need to be a little discerning (as with all things offered on this medium) as to how you and your student could benefit from the information.